The Pushgateway is an intermediary service which allows you to push metrics from jobs which cannot be scraped. For details, see Pushing metrics.

 (intentional or not), its metrics will automatically disappear along with it.

 When using the Pushgateway, this is not the case, and you would now have to

 delete any stale metrics manually or automate this lifecycle synchronization

 Usually, the only valid use case for the Pushgateway is for capturing the outcome of a service-level batch job.
 A "service-level" batch job is one which is not semantically related to a specific machine or job instance (for example, a batch job that deletes a number of users for an entire service).
 Such a job's metrics should not include a machine or instance label to decouple the lifecycle of specific machines or instances from the pushed metrics.
 This decreases the burden for managing stale metrics in the Pushgateway.
 See also the best practices for monitoring batch jobs.

 If an inbound firewall or NAT is preventing you from pulling metrics from targets, consider moving the Prometheus server behind the network barrier as well.
 We generally recommend running Prometheus servers on the same network as the monitored instances.
 Otherwise, consider PushProx, which allows Prometheus to traverse a firewall or NAT.

-For batch jobs that are related to a machine (such as automatic security update cronjobs or configuration management client runs), expose the resulting metrics using the Node Exporter's textfile module instead of the Pushgateway.
+For batch jobs that are related to a machine (such as automatic security update cronjobs or configuration management client runs), expose the resulting metrics using the Node Exporter's textfile collector instead of the Pushgateway.

 This documentation is open-source.
 Please help improve it by filing issues or pull requests.